-The financial report has been prepared on an accruals basis and going concern basis, and is based on historical costs, modified, where applicable, by the measurement of fair value of selected financial liabilities.
+The financial report has been prepared on an accruals basis and going concern basis, and is based on historical costs, modified.

 Going Concern

 These financial statements have been prepared on a going concern basis which contemplates continuity of normal business activities and the realisation of assets and settlement of liabilities in the normal course of business.